-Metal is currently working with Thames Festival Trust and Nene Park Trust to bring the national project ‘Rivers of the World’ to Peterborough.
-Below are details of the Rivers of the World programme for secondary schools, the 2020 exhibitions, the Story of Water (Primary Schools Programme) and a series of resources you might find of interest.
+Metal has been working with Thames Festival Trust and Nene Park Trust to bring the national project ‘Rivers of the World’ to Peterborough.
+This project has seen several stages of involvement from 2019 till now, including activities and resources you can get involved with!